 The City of Boulder has formed an advisory working group to review the city’s current prairie dog management practices.
-Through collaborative efforts, the advisory group will make recommendations to the city manager regarding management of prairie dogs and their habitats on city-managed public land.
+Through collaborative efforts, the advisory group has made and will make additional recommendations to the city manager regarding management of prairie dogs and their habitats on city-managed public land.

-The formation of the group comes in response to a request last August from Boulder City Council members.
+The formation of the group comes in response to a request in 2016 from Boulder City Council members.
 Council members asked City Manager Jane Brautigam to appoint a diverse working group of community members to solicit broad community input and develop recommendations on the city’s prairie dog management efforts.

 Prairie Dog Working Group Meetings

 Meetings are open to the public with a portion of the meeting reserved for public comment.